 Farmers assemble capital assets from several sources.
-Key sources may include initial and subsequent investments made by farm owner(s), retained earnings from previous production and/or service activities, borrowed funds, or leased inputs such as land, machinery or equipment.
-Section 30 gathers information about the assets owned by the operation.
-Section 32 covers term debt or notes used to purchase or acquire access to assets used by the farm.
-Section 31 for renewable energy is in between the assets and debt sections this year due to space constraints.
+Key sources may include initial and subsequent investments made by farm owner(s), retained earnings from previous production and/or service activities, borrowed funds, or leased inputs such as land, machinery, or equipment.
+Section 33 gathers information about the assets owned by the operation.
+Section 34 covers term debt or notes used to purchase or acquire access to assets used by the farm.

 Data from these sections underlie the farm's balance sheet.
 The balance sheet lists the farm's assets, debt, and owner's equity of the farm at a specific point in time.
 USDA's accounting procedures set December 31 as the reference date for the farm's balance sheet while the income statement covers the calendar year from January 1 through December 31.
-The balance sheet is necessary for determining the financial efficiency of the farm as well as the longer term ability of the operation to continue.
+The balance sheet is essential for estimating profitability and efficiency of the farm.
 Aggregate profitability measures combine income statement and balance sheet data in the calculation of rates of return to assets and to equity.
-Efficiency measures the amount spent on assets relative to total production expenses.
+Efficiency measures relate output per dollar of assets used in production.